By By Sloane Brown and Special to The Baltimore Sun

 "Peter wasn't that weird, maybe a little quiet, but nothing out of the ordinary," she says.
 "It was 10, 10:30.
 I moved the throw pillows off the bed and, 'Hmmmm, what's this?'
 I turned around and he was on his knee."

-The wedding: About 110 guests will attend the formal ceremony and reception at Baltimore Country Club in Roland Park.
+About 110 guests will attend the formal ceremony and reception at Baltimore Country Club in Roland Park.
 The ceremony will be officiated by Reverend Christa Fuller Burns from Faith Presbyterian Church.

 Jackie's matron of honor and seven bridesmaids will be wearing dark eggplant silk chiffon cocktail length Jenny Yoo dresses from Garnish Boutique.
 They'll carry bouquets of purple hydrangeas — both her favorite color and favorite flower.